openlibhums/memory-alpha/content/support/contributing-guide.md

 Image files should be added under `/content/support/images/`.
 All the content can be edited on GitHub, so that you can make use of the Preview tab in GitHub.

-When creating Git commits, either create a dedicated branch if you prefer, or commit them to the perpetual branch `support-web-content`, and open pull requests from there.
+When creating Git commits, create a dedicated branch if you are working in a code editor on your computer, or commit them to the perpetual branch `copyediting` if you are working on GitHub.com, and open pull requests into main from the branch you committed to.
 If you need help with anything related to commits, branches, or pull requests, please get in touch with our developers.

 ## Naming files and folders